PieTempesti98/searchEngine/README.md

 ### Project structure

-The project is composed by 3 main modules:
+The project is composed by these main modules:

 - *CLI*
 - *Common module*